McStonks/Ask-me-stuff/README.md

 At the time I'm writing this, the only PCs I have are my Chromebook and Samsung¹, so I can only make source trilogy maps using online map editors.
 If anybody finds any online or android source map editors out there, tell me through discussions.

-I can still play _some_ goldsource and source games, though, thanks to the Xash3D guys and whoever's doing crap with the Nvidia Shield HL2 thing.
-I don't actually have a Nvidia Shield (I have a Samsung, and not because of that virtual assistant) though, somebody added actual touch controls, some of which were clearly ported from Xash3D.
-Keyword: _some_.
+I can still play _some_ goldsource and source games, though, because of Xash3D, that Nvidia Shield HL2 thing, and Nvidia GeForce.
+But only _some_, as some games are incompatible with them, such as Opposing Force, Half-Life: Source, etc.

 My main account (Slambo312) probably won't be online for a while, since I only really used my laptop for that.

 ¹ I consider my phone a PC because it's technically a personal computer, and its specs are good enough that it can play Pojav (an amazing port of Minecraft Java, which uses a technically legal way of getting Minecraft) with like 20 mods and still run smoothly.

-# And remember, my fellow gamers: Your lag may seem bad to you, but people like me will play Minecraft: Powerpoint edition and be completely fine with it.
+# And remember, my fellow gamers: Your lag may seem bad to you, but people like me can play games at 15 fps and be fine with it.